The 2018 NDSC Convention will take place July 12-15, at the Sheraton Dallas Hotel in Dallas, TX.

 - One individual may submit multiple proposals for consideration.
 Each topic must be submitted separately and include all of the required fields.

-- If there are multiple speakers for one workshop, one speaker should complete the main “Workshop Proposal Form” and each additional speaker should complete the “Additional Presenter Form.”
-Your submission is not complete until all speakers have completed the appropriate forms.
+- If there are multiple speakers for one workshop, the lead speaker should complete the “Workshop Proposal Form” and list additional speakers and their information in the fields provided.

 - Incomplete, late, or incorrectly submitted proposals will not be considered.